wieslawsoltes/BatchEncoder/README.md

 ### Tool downloads

+To get required command-line tools use `Configure Tools` dialog.
+Use the `Download Selected` button to download selected tools.

 For more information about tools please see the [wiki page](https://github.com/wieslawsoltes/BatchEncoder/wiki/Tools).

 There is also available PowerShell [download script](https://github.com/wieslawsoltes/BatchEncoder/blob/master/scripts/download.ps1) for all supported tools.